“Committed to Honoring those of Courage Defending our Freedom”

 One of the main goals of Operation Ward 57 has been to provide continued support to our Heroes recovering in the hospital as well as continue that support once they leave and go home for as long as they and their families need us.
 We also want to continue to give our Heroes a “sense of purpose” and “we still need you” mentality.
 Our role has been to provide additional support through advocacy, education and promotion of their circumstances.

 In order for us to be able to meet this need more effectively we have formed a team of volunteer wounded Heroes to serve as caseworkers/mentors to offer much needed support, compassion and motivation to those who are currently struggling with their injuries both seen and unseen.
-This support is open to all eras of veterans.
+This support is open to all eras of veterans (as well as any first responder).
 These wounded Heroes have healed from their own difficult injuries and have learned to cope with issues like PTSD, TBI, medical issues and more and can provide peer support and guidance to those who need it.

 Additionally, the program provides small grants to those needing temporary financial assistance.
 Many times our wounded soldiers enter a period of transition as they move from active duty to civilian life.
 As much as our government tries hard to take care of them, many experience struggles during the transition and find themselves unable to adapt and with financial troubles.
 Additionally, many times mothers, fathers, husbands, wives become caregivers to our wounded heroes and are forced to leave their jobs.
 Temporary and emergency financial aid is needed to pay bills including mortgage, rent, utilities, food and home and vehicle disability retrofits.